Medicare and preventive services — the free screenings worth knowing about

 Cardiovascular Screening and Testing

 Cholesterol screening is covered for all Medicare beneficiaries.
-This isn't a "nice to have" screening.
-This is something that tells you whether your parent needs medication to prevent heart disease.
-If your parent has never had cholesterol checked, or it's been years, this screening matters.
+This tells you whether your parent needs medication to prevent heart disease.
 High cholesterol often has no symptoms, so people don't realize they have it until the blood test shows the problem.
 Your parent should have their cholesterol checked regularly, at least every five years, and more often if they have risk factors.

+If your parent has symptoms that suggest heart disease (chest pain, shortness of breath during activity, unusual fatigue), the doctor can order an EKG or stress test, and these are covered when medically necessary.
 If the doctor is concerned about heart disease based on screening results, they might discuss preventive medications.
 Aspirin therapy and statins are common examples.
 These medications help prevent heart attacks and strokes in people at risk.
 The medications themselves are usually inexpensive, but they're only helpful if your parent actually takes them regularly.

 Cognitive and Mental Health Screenings